-In this post, we’re going to dive in and explain the thought processes behind Inbox Zero and offer some suggestions and best practices for making it work for you.
-Our goal is to help you be more efficient and productive, and ultimately that starts with your managing your inboxes because that’s where all the things that you are responsible for will originate.
+Email is a problem that we all have to deal with, but why is it so bad?
+According to one study cited in the Huffington Post, the average US worker spends 6.3 hours per DAY dealing with email.
+As a result, email takes up way too much of our time and distracts from other, more important work.
+In this post, we’re going to explain the fundamental problems with email, share the thought processes behind the concept of Inbox Zero, and offer some suggestions and best practices for making it work for you.
+Our goal is to help you be more efficient and productive, and ultimately that starts with managing your inboxes, because that’s where all the things that you’re responsible for originate.

 One of the biggest hindrances to being productive is not having a clear mind.
-David Allen, the author of the Getting Things Done (or GTD) methodology advocates the idea of “mind like water”, which he describes as being able to respond appropriately to external stimuli.
-He has a saying that “your brain is for having ideas, not holding them”, and if you’re not managing your inboxes correctly you’re asking your brain to retain information and function in a way that it was never intended to.
+David Allen, the author of the Getting Things Done (or GTD) methodology advocates the idea of “mind like water,” which he describes as being able to respond appropriately to external stimuli.
+He has a saying that “your brain is for having ideas, not holding them.”
+If you’re not managing your inboxes correctly, you’re asking your brain to retain information and function in a way that it was never intended to.

 When you do this, you can easily end up over-reacting or under-reacting because you’re not seeing things right.
 If you’re not managing your inbox correctly (email or otherwise), you waste valuable energy trying to desperately hold on to what you should be doing in your head instead of being able to focus on the one thing that really matters.
 Most people who care about their productivity are aware of this, which is what makes the concept of Inbox Zero so intriguing.

 Before you can start implementing Inbox Zero, you have to understand the scope of the problem you’re trying to fix.
 In other words, you need to understand the email monster before you try to tame it.
 There are six fundamental problems with email from a productivity perspective: